yjqian19/sg-draw/README.md

 This last one worked best because it preserves the individual pieces that create the composition's rhythm and balance.

+**New exploration:** Added Depth Estimation (Depth-Anything-V2) to understand the spatial layers in a photo - what's close, what's far.
+This opens up possibilities for creating depth-based visualizations and understanding perspective lines in composition.

 ### Drawing with Dots

 Once I know where everything is and how big it is, I can redraw the scene in different ways.
 I tried a few styles: